The Intrusive Mom Thought

 I’ve been having an intrusive thought recently.
 You know, the type of thought that you know you shouldn’t have, that you don’t want to have.
 But occasionally, while I perform my daily juggling act in this circus that is full-time-mom, full-time-business-owner, I think about how much more successful my business would be if I was not a mother.
 My mind wonders if I had just started a few years earlier, before I ever had children, if Sportsish would be right where I want it.
 I think the about the hours I would have had to just work, the laser-sharp focus I would have had to grind because my mind was clearer then, it wasn’t sleep deprived and crowded with things like preschool permission slips and pediatrician appointment reminders.

-I think about people who did chase their dreams before kids.
+I think about people who did chase their without toddlers at their feet.
 People who have built broadcasting empires, fortune-500 companies, those who make 30 under 30 lists.
-I wonder sometimes if those people have to change diapers in-between business meetings.
+They probably don’t change diapers in-between business meetings.

 But this weekend, as I did my usual multi-tasking, I had another thought that pushed out the intrusive one.